 H.B.
 96's definition of "sex" is not based in science, but in one type of worldview.
-It also has absolutely nothing to do with appropriations, and should not even be in this bill.
-H.B.
-96 erases the approximately 2% of the population that are intersex and thus are neither biologically male or female.4 Being intersex is different than gender identity.
+It erases the approximately 2% of the population that are intersex and thus are neither biologically male or female.
+Being intersex is different than gender identity.
 Intersex people may have chromosomes and outer appearances (from birth) that do not match.
-They may also have other hormone related congenital conditions that again make them neither biologically male or female.5 Interestingly, Judaism, in the Talmud, has recognized this for far longer than the Western world.
+They may also have other hormone related congenital conditions that again make them neither biologically male or female.
+Interestingly, Judaism, in the Talmud, has recognized this for far longer than the Western world.